Build with AI

 ## Agent Skills

 Agent skills give your AI coding assistant specialised knowledge about how to integrate with PredictHQ correctly - the recommended workflow, API selection guidance, Beam best practices, and common mistakes to avoid.
+Once installed, the skill is applied automatically when you work on PredictHQ integrations.

 ```bash